THE DUNSTER SHOW SOCIETY & GEOFFREY SELLICK MEMORIAL BURSARY

-Applications are invited from students for a bursary, not exceeding £1,000 towards the cost of fees incurred when undertaking a programme of education which will be subject to the following conditions:
+Applications are invited from students for a bursary, not exceeding £1,200 towards the cost of fees incurred when undertaking a programme of education which will be subject to the following conditions:

 They must be attending or be accepted at a place of learning where Agriculture or its related subjects form the major part of the course or study.

-3. Assessment This will be carried out by a panel from the Dunster Show Committee, whose decision shall be final.
+3. Assessment: This will be carried out by a panel from the Dunster Show Committee, whose decision shall be final.
 Candidates will be required to attend an interview and may be accompanied by parents, parent or guardian should they so wish.
 They will be encouraged to make a simple presentation in support of their application to the panel of approximately 5 – 10 minutes maximum.
 This should include:

-4. Payment of the Bursary This will be made to the successful applicant at the Show.
+4. Payment of the Bursary: This will be made to the successful applicant at the Show.

-5. Reports Successful applicants will be required to provide an annual report on their progress in writing, to the Panel and shall give the Panel permission to have access to the Tutors reports and assessment.
+5. Reports: Successful applicants will be required to provide an annual report on their progress in writing, to the Panel and shall give the Panel permission to have access to the Tutors reports and assessment.
 Dunster Show Society unreservedly has the right to withdraw any such award should it deem fit.